Shantanu-37/Leetcode-sol/README.md

 # Leetcode-sol
-Make this repo for saving my leetcode solution and to solve daily atleast one solution in leetcode
+Make this repo for saving my leetcode solution and to solve daily atleast one solution in leetcode.